284: No Such Thing As Salty Yeti Bones

 So you have no choice but to wear that one shirt over and over

 and be permanently on number five.
-Yeah, so I'll shirt.
+Yeah, so I'm sure.

-I'm not saying it's free of problems, alright, but I do think it's a good idea.
+I'm not saying it's free of problems, alright, it's idea, but I do think it's a good idea.
 There is a way actually to make clothes clean themselves.

 You can put certain nanoparticles in clothes and then they'll kind of clean themselves.
 And scientists are using this to make robotic trousers for old people.